Home > Issues

 Fifth Issue: Audiovisual learning 2.0

 When the development of digital technology changes the media landscape – with for example social media, Web 2.0, mobile platforms and advanced animation capabilities – the conditions for teaching and learning also change.
-We invite theoretical and practice-based submissions as well as case studies on all aspects of education, lifelong learning and audiovisuality.
+This issue features theoretical and practice-based videos as well as case studies on aspects of education, lifelong learning and audiovisuality.

 Forth Issue: Digital activism - audiovisual strategies in political mobilizing

 This issue of Audiovisual Thinking address the role of new media in politics with specific attention towards social mobilizing and activism.
-We invite both academic, practice-based, theoretical and empirical, contributions on all aspects of the interaction between audiovisuality, ‘the viral’, p2p and activist politics – top down or bottom up.
+This issue features academic, practice-based, theoretical and empirical, contributions on aspects of the interaction between audiovisuality, ‘the viral’, p2p and activist politics – top down or bottom up.

 Guest editor: Cecilie Givskov, University of Copenhagen, email@example.com